nicolay-r/RuSentRel-Leaderboard/README.md

 ### Neural Networks Optimization

-Traning process described in [Rusnachenko et. al., 2020](https://arxiv.org/abs/2006.13730) (section 7.1) and relies on *Multi-Instance learning* approach, originally proposed in  [Zeng et. al., 2015](https://www.aclweb.org/anthology/D15-1203.pdf) paper.
+The training process is described in [Rusnachenko et. al., 2020](https://arxiv.org/abs/2006.13730) (section 7.1) and relies on the *Multi-Instance learning* approach, originally proposed in  [Zeng et. al., 2015](https://www.aclweb.org/anthology/D15-1203.pdf) paper.
-(SGD application, bags teminology, instances selection within bags).
+(SGD application, bags terminology, instances selection within bags).
 All the batch context samples are gathered into *bags*.
-Authors propose to select the best instance in every bag as follows: calculate `max` value of p(y<sub>i</sub>|m<sub>i</sub>,j) across i'th values within a particular j'th bag.
+Authors propose to select the best instance in every bag as follows: calculate the `max` value of p(y<sub>i</sub>|m<sub>i</sub>,j) across i'th values within a particular j'th bag.
-The latter allows them adopt `loss` function on bags level.
+The latter allows them to adopt `loss` function on bags level.

-In our works we adopt bags for synonymous contexts gathering.
+In our works, we adopt bags for synonymous context gathering.
-Therefore, for gradients calculation within bags we choose `avg` function instead.
+Therefore, for gradients calculation within bags, we choose `avg` function instead.
-The assumption here is to consider other synonymous attitudes during gradiends calculation procedure.
+The assumption here is to consider other synonymous attitudes during the gradients calculation procedure.
-We use `BagSize > 1` in earlier work [Rusnachenko, 2018](https://github.com/nicolay-r/sentiment-pcnn/tree/clls-2018) In latest experiments we consider `BagSize = 1` and therefore don't exploit bag values averaging.
+We use `BagSize > 1` in earlier work [Rusnachenko, 2018](https://github.com/nicolay-r/sentiment-pcnn/tree/clls-2018) In the latest experiments, we consider `BagSize = 1` and therefore don't exploit bag values averaging.

 [Back to Top](#contents)